MicrosoftDocs/sql-docs/docs/t-sql/statements/create-procedure-transact-sql.md

 -   Use the [!INCLUDE[tsql](../../includes/tsql-md.md)] TRY…CATCH feature for error handling inside a procedure.
 TRY…CATCH can encapsulate an entire block of [!INCLUDE[tsql](../../includes/tsql-md.md)] statements.
 This not only creates less performance overhead, it also makes error reporting more accurate with significantly less programming.

 -   Use the DEFAULT keyword on all table columns that are referenced by CREATE TABLE or ALTER TABLE [!INCLUDE[tsql](../../includes/tsql-md.md)] statements in the body of the procedure.
-This will prevent passing NULL to columns that do not allow null values.
+This prevents passing NULL to columns that do not allow null values.

 -   Use NULL or NOT NULL for each column in a temporary table.
 The ANSI_DFLT_ON and ANSI_DFLT_OFF options control the way the [!INCLUDE[ssDE](../../includes/ssde-md.md)] assigns the NULL or NOT NULL attributes to columns when these attributes are not specified in a CREATE TABLE or ALTER TABLE statement.
 If a connection executes a procedure with different settings for these options than the connection that created the procedure, the columns of the table created for the second connection can have different nullability and exhibit different behavior.
 If NULL or NOT NULL is explicitly stated for each column, the temporary tables are created by using the same nullability for all connections that execute the procedure.

 -   Use modification statements that convert nulls and include logic that eliminates rows with null values from queries.
-Be aware that in [!INCLUDE[tsql](../../includes/tsql-md.md)], NULL is not an empty or “nothing” value.
+Be aware that in [!INCLUDE[tsql](../../includes/tsql-md.md)], NULL is not an empty or "nothing" value.
 It is a placeholder for an unknown value and can cause unexpected behavior, especially when querying for result sets or using AGGREGATE functions.

 -   Use the UNION ALL operator instead of the UNION or OR operators, unless there is a specific need for distinct values.
 The UNION ALL operator requires less processing overhead because duplicates are not filtered out of the result set.